KechrisLab/multiMiR/README.md

 - *sql*: a complete sql statement (mmsql class)
 - *query*: table result of sql statement (mmquery class), class includes sql statement and parts.

+### * Warning * There are issues with merging target IDs from older unmaintained databases.
+Databases that have been updated more recently (1-2 years) use current versions of annotated IDs.
+In each update these old target IDs are carried over due to a lack of a reliable method to disambiguate the original ID with current IDs.
+Please keep this in mind with results from older databases that have not been updated.
+We continue to look at methods to resolve these ambiguities and improve target agreement between databases.
+You can use the unique() R function to identify and then remove multiple target genes if needed.